 The audit performed examined California-American Water Company's ("California American Water") compliance with the California Public Utilities Commission's ("Commission") directives regarding its Rules for Water and Sewer Utilities Regarding Affiliate Transactions and the Use of Regulated Assets for Non-Tariffed Utility Services ("Rules").
-Our examination found that California American Water complied with all Rules except for partial non-compliance with Rule VIII.D and Rule X.F.
-The details of the minor partial non-compliance finding are included in Appendix A of this report.
+Our examination found that California American Water complied with all Rules.